mhaddaou/inception-42/README.md

 FROM debian:buster
 ```

-FROM is a Dockerfile instruction that specifies the base image to use for building the Docker image.
+`FROM` : is a Dockerfile instruction that specifies the base image to use for building the Docker image.
 In this case, <br>
 the instruction <h5>FROM debian:buster</h5> specifies that the Docker image should be based on the debian base image, specifically the buster version<br>

 then add